0xor0ne/awesome-list/topics/wireless.md

   * [gattlib][139]: Library to access GATT information from BLE (Bluetooth Low Energy) devices.
   * [ice9-bluetooth-sniffer][51]: Wireshark Bluetooth sniffer for HackRF, BladeRF, and USRP.
+  * [injectable-firmware][221]: Custom firmware for nrf52840-dongle to eversdrop and attack BLE communications.
   * [internalblue][26]: About Bluetooth experimentation framework for Broadcom and Cypress chips.
   * [Injectable firmware][35]: Custom firmware for nrf52840-dongle.
+  * [LOGITacker][219]: Enumerate and test Logitech wireless input devices for vulnerabilities
   * [nRF sniffer][40]: Bluetooth LE sniffer from nordic.
   * [Sniffle][21]: A sniffer for Bluetooth 5 and 4.x LE